VirgilSecurity/virgil-pfs-net/README.md

 // publish the Virgil Card at Virgil Services await virgil.Cards.PublishAsync(aliceCard);
 ```
-Now, you have User's Virgil Cards and ready to initialize a PFS Chat.
+Now, you have user's Virgil Cards and ready to initialize a PFS Chat.
 During initialization you create OTC and LTC Cards.

 Find more examples in our [guide](/docs/get-started/pfs-encrypted-communication.md).